DEFINING THE DISH

 4. Save a dish from a prior scan

-Nearly all users found the experience straightforward and user-friendly.
-Nevertheless, ambiguous positioning of back and exit icons superimposed on unrelated content was a frequent source of confusion.
-Refer to the following chart for additional pain points:
+Most users found the experience straightforward and user-friendly.
+However, the back and exit icons were confusing due to their placement over unrelated content.
+The following chart outlines additional pain points:

 KEY IMPROVEMENTS